Active ingredients: heparin

 Always read the label.
 If symptoms persist see your healthcare professional.

-Clear, colourless or straw coloured solution, free from visible impurities.
+A clear, colourless or straw coloured solution, essentially free from particulate matter

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 Pregnant or planning a pregnancy?